CamilingJS/CodeSignalAlgoPractice/README-P1-ADD.md

-### declared a varialbe caleld sum where it adds to params
+### declared a variable called sum where it adds to params
-### returning the varialbe sum will return the sums of the two params
+### returning the variable sum will return the sums of the two params